 The European Youth Parliament (EYP) is a unique youth organisation that gathers young people who share a passion for European politics and international exchange.
 Participants from 38 European countries take part in up to 120 EYP events each year.
 The aims of the EYP are to:

-- Raise awareness of European issues, encourage active European citizenship and motivate students to get involved in European politics.
+- Raise awareness for European issues, encourage active European citizenship and motivate students to get involved in European politics.

 - Promote international understanding, intercultural dialogue and diversity of ideas and practices.